-The British Business Bank invested 527m in smaller firms last year
+The British Business Bank the economic development bank owned by the government has invested 527m in Britain’s smaller enterprises in the last 12 months.

 The bank revealed that it has supported 48, 000 firms of all sizes, lending 7.5bn in total, since the organisation was first established 17 months ago.

 To coincide with the release of its annual accounts for 2015 to 2016, the bank announced the extent to which it has been helping smaller business owners understand the financing options available to them.

 Awareness of the various different forms of funding available to smaller businesses has risen to 48 per cent, up from 45 per cent in 2015, according to a report published by the bank.

 Helping to create a more diverse financing market for smaller firms, the bank also stated that some 90 per cent of the funding it delivered came via partner organisations outside of the so called big four? banks Barclays, HSBC, Lloyds and RBS.